aruba/pycentral/docs/source/getting_started.rst

 pycentral
 ^^^^^^^^^
 The ``pycentral`` subfolder contains the Aruba Central Python modules.
 Each module contains multiple Python classes.
 Each Class \
-is a representation of some of the Aruba Centra's `API Reference category <https://developer.arubanetworks.com/aruba-central/reference>`_. \
+is a representation of some of the Aruba Central's `API Reference category <https://developer.arubanetworks.com/aruba-central/reference>`_. \
 Each class has its own function definitions that are used to make a single REST API call.
 The REST API calls are performed using the \
 Python ``requests`` library, which provides functions to make HTTP GET, POST, PUT, PATCH and DELETE requests as supported by Aruba \
 Central API Gateway.